SophistSolutions/Stroika/README.md

 Stylistically, Stroika differs from the Standard C++ Library, boost, and many other C++ libraries, in that it (relatively) embraces object oriented abstractions over template-based genericity (see [Stroika-Approach-To-Performance.md](Documentation/Stroika-Approach-To-Performance.md)).
 The abstraction of type hierarchies is better suited to how people reason, and templates and concepts - while powerful - can be fiddly and obscure programmer intent.
 Also, Stroika emphasizes separation of interface from implementation: carefully documenting the interface in the headers, and separating the implementation to other files.

-Stroika is comprised of 2 layers, the [Foundation](Library/Sources/Stroika/Foundation/ReadMe.md), which provides directly usable classes, and a series of domain specific [Framework](Library/Sources/Stroika/Frameworks/ReadMe.md)s which provide a rich collection of code in different domains.
+Stroika is comprised of 2 layers: the [Foundation](Library/Sources/Stroika/Foundation/ReadMe.md), which provides building-block classes applicable to most applications, and a series of domain specific [Framework](Library/Sources/Stroika/Frameworks/ReadMe.md)s which provide a rich collection of code in different domains.

 ![alt text](Documentation/Images/AppLayersBlockDiagram.png "Title")